zaiisao/Documentation/en/Voice/lastmile_quality_apple.md

 - iOS: [Start a Call](../../en/Voice/start_call_ios.md) or [Start a Live Broadcast](../../en/Voice/start_live_ios.md)
 - macOS: [Start a Call](../../en/Voice/start_call_mac.md) or [Start a Live Broadcast](../../en/Voice/start_live_mac.md)

-Call the `startLastmileProbeTest` method before joining a channel to get the uplink and downlink last-mile network statistics, including the bandwidth, packet loss, jitter, and round-trip time (RTT).
+1. Call the `startLastmileProbeTest` method before joining a channel to get the uplink and downlink last-mile network statistics, including the bandwidth, packet loss, jitter, and round-trip time (RTT).

-Once this method is enabled, the SDK triggers the following callbacks:
+2. Once this method is enabled, the SDK triggers the following callbacks:
 - `lastmileQuality`: Triggered two seconds after the `startLastmileProbeTest` method is called.
 This callback rates the network conditions with a score and is more closely linked to the user experience.
 - `lastmileProbeResult`: Triggered 30 seconds after the `startLastmileProbeTest` method is called.
 This callback returns the real-time statistics of the network conditions and is more objective.
+3. Call the `stopLastmileProbeTest` method to stop the last-mile network probe test.

 ### API call sequence